Prinja27/Dev-Tinder-BE/notes.md

 /ab\*cd === it will work for abcd as well as ab<anything>cd it will work /a(bc)?d === it means bc is optional while api calls /user/:userid/:name/:password === we can get these params using req.params in the apis

+# first connect to the database then listen to the server